jariarkko/arch-dedr-report/draft-arkko-arch-dedr-report.md

 * Commercial surveillance does not seem to be curbed by current means.
 But there are still possibilities, such as stronger regulation, data minimisation, or browsers acting on behalf of users.
 There are hopeful signs that at least some browsers are becoming more aggressive in this regard.
 But more is needed.

 One comment made in the workshop that the Internet community needs to curb the architectural trend of centralization.
 Another comment was that discussing this in the abstract is not as useful as more concrete, practical actions.
-For instance, one might imagine different DOH deployments with widely different implications for privacy or tolerance of failures.
+For instance, one might imagine different DoH deployments with widely different implications for privacy or tolerance of failures.
 Getting to the specifics of how a particular service can be made better is important.

 ## Security